albatranomar/inventory-management-system-oas3-api/README.md

 # Inventory Management System
-This project is a part of `COMP4382, SP.TOP: WEB SERVICES TECHNOLOGY` Course from Birzeit University. which is server based on the OpenAPI 3.1 specification. here i am starting with the design first approach in mind! with i can improve the API in general and expose some of the new features in OAS3.
+Server based on the OpenAPI 3.1 specification.
+With the design first approach in mind!
+Improve the API in general and expose some of the new features in OAS3.

 ## Resources